Skip to content

 Layers Overview

-• Purpose: absorb writes and provide immediate visibility before drain publish
+• Purpose: absorb writes and provide immediate visibility before flush

 • Segment delta cache: per-segment overlay of recent writes